Fatimaali424/hackathon/website/README.md

-# Website
+# Physical AI & Humanoid Robotics Book

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+It hosts the comprehensive guide on Physical AI and Humanoid Robotics.

 ## Installation